Glazzes/glazzes/README.md

 I may not be the best at what i do, but i'm always willing to learn new stuff and share what i know with others.

-- 🌱 I'm currently learning GLSL and HTTP protocol
+- 🌱 I'm currently learning HTTP protocol and Math for game programmers, not because i want to be a game dev but complex mobile interactions happen to required complex math
 - 📙 I'm currently reading [A programmer's guide to computer science vol 1](https://www.amazon.com/-/es/Dr-William-M-Springer-II/dp/195120400X)
 - 🥅 2022 Goals: I want to become a native android developer ✨
 - 🔥 I like a good code challenge from time to time <img align="bottom" src="https://www.codewars.com/users/Glazzes/badges/small" alt="Codewars badge" />